pivv/blind-checkers/README.md

 * 10x10 Checkers board
 * Two spaces of view for both men and kings (It means that 5x5 box centered at each piece is visible.)
 * Three spaces of attack range for kings (Additional view for attack range is provided.
-9(1) corresponds to (no) flying kings rule.)
+If this parameter is set to 9(1), it corresponds to (no) flying kings rule.)
 * Mandatory capture if possible
 * Men can capture backwards